IBMDeveloperUK/Analysing-Media-Archives-Workshop/README.md

     item : itemInfo
 });
 ```
 7. We now have all of the code that we need to view our `/analyse` route!
+But we also need a little bit of JavaScript to make it behave the way we'd like (triggering analysis processes on demand).
+Find the file `/views/analyse.hbs` and open it for editing.